triSYCL/triSYCL/doc/possible-futures.rst

 Some ideas of future developments where *you* can contribute too: :-)

-- go on using the official OpenCL_ SYCL_ conformance test suite (CTS) to extend/debug/validate this implementation;
+- go on using the official OpenCL_ SYCL_ conformance test suite (CTS) which is now open-source https://github.com/KhronosGroup/SYCL-CTS to extend/debug/validate this implementation;

 - finish implementation of basic classes without any OpenCL_ support